vatsalshah007/Tinder-Bot/README.md

 Then install Selenium using:
 - `pip install selenium`

-_Create a config file and save your username and password over there and import them in the main file_
+_Replace the username, password and 2FA secret code(if you have 2FA enabled) in the config file before running the bot_

 # To Login using Google Account: